Nwafor-Onyebuchi/JS/README.md

    - Print "The number is odd."

 ### Task 7: Simple Calculator
+**Write a JavaScript program that performs basic arithmetic operations based on an operator.**

 **Steps**:
 1. Initialize two variables, `num1` and `num2`, and assign them values.
 2. Initialize a variable `operator` and assign it a value (e.g., `+`, `-`, `*`, `/`).